carpentries-incubator/reproducible-publications-quarto/episodes/02-basic-rstudio.md

 Start a new R Markdown document in RStudio by clicking File \> New File \> Quarto...

-![Opening a new Quarto document][FIXME - ../fig/02-file-navigation-qmd.PNG]
+![Opening a new Quarto document][../fig/02-file-navigation-qmd.PNG]

 If this is the first time you have ever opened an Quarto file a dialog box